featherbear/UNSW-COMP1531/README.md

 	**NOTE:** You won't be able to access the page if you have not accepted the invitation to join the organisation.
 2. Select lab01 and click **Import**
 3. Follow the link that is shown in the green banner flashed at the top of the screen to go to the place where the repo has been imported
-4. Click on the Clone or download button.
+4. Click on the "Clone or download" button.
 ![enter image description here](https://lh3.googleusercontent.com/fRKmSGm0qTZZnPtE70T9AR0CmhgQL-Jj5U7N1etS407LDClwFeaWWo8Xa6b8HEMSanANCvR0lDE)

 5. If the title for the dropdown box is _Clone with HTTPS_ click on the **Use SSH** link on the right.
 The box should look like the below